ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Similar to logging, the creation, throwing, and handling of exceptions introduce additional runtime overhead, impacting both the performance and energy consumption of software applications.

 This program measures different exception throwing patterns.
 It runs in multiple iterations over a period of 20 minutes, and in each iteration, a different type of exception is thrown when the execution stack reaches a specific depth (in this case, `1024`).
-After each iteration, the validity of the results is verified.
+After each iteration, the validity of the results is checked.

 It is worth noting that the depth of the call stack can also impact performance, and the time spent on filling in the stack trace (abbreviated `first`) dominates the associated costs.